First aid flights arrive in Tonga after big volcano eruption - NewsBreak

 New Zealand and Australia each sent military transport planes that were carrying water containers, kits for temporary shelters, generators, hygiene supplies and communications equipment.
 The Australian plane also had a special sweeper to help keep the runway clear.

-Rear Admiral James Gilmour, the commander of New Zealand's Joint Forces, said there had been a “mammoth effort” by Tongan troops “to clear that runway by hand.
+Rear Adm.
+James Gilmour, the commander of New Zealand's Joint Forces, said there had been a “mammoth effort” by Tongan troops “to clear that runway by hand.
 And they’ve achieved that this afternoon.”

-Japan also said it would send emergency relief, including drinking water and equipment for cleaning away volcanic ash.
-Two C-130 Hercules aircraft and a transport vessel carrying two CH-47 Chinook helicopters would leave possibly Thursday, the Defense Ministry said.
+Japan also said it is sending emergency relief, including drinking water and equipment for cleaning away volcanic ash.
+Two C-130 Hercules aircraft left Thursday evening, and a transport vessel carrying two CH-47 Chinook helicopters will depart as soon as it is ready, the Defense Ministry said.

 U.N. humanitarian officials report that about 84,000 people — more than 80% of Tonga’s population — have been impacted by the volcano’s eruption, U.N. spokesman Stéphane Dujarric said, pointing to three deaths, injuries, loss of homes and polluted water.